Diseases of Malnutrition

 The area where this disease is prevalent is East Asia, where milled rice is a major part of the diet, and some of the other popular foods, like tea and raw fish, actually interfere with thiamine absorption.
 Parboiling rice, fortifying rice with B vitamins (as we do in the United States) or educating people about how to get enough thiamine can help this population.
 The most serious cases occur in Asian hospitals, prisons, labor camps, or on board ships, where there is not much variety in the diet.

 Beriberi is seen in African countries, especially in urban populations that eat a lot of white rice, and in prisons or hospitals where rice is served as a main part of the diet.
 Refugee populations often have outbreaks of beriberi along with other nutritional deficiencies.

-The good news is that symptoms of beriberi are easily reversed if you give a person thiamine before they get too bad.
+The good news is that symptoms of beriberi are easily reversed if you give a person thiamine in time.
 Thiamine is usually given to a patient orally or in an injection.
 Then you need to make sure that person will be getting the dietary thiamine that they need.

 Thiamine is measured in milligrams (mg).
 See your daily requirement for thiamine.

 Protein-energy malnutriton is also called protein-calorie malnutriton.
-It is a deficiency of the macronutrients - carbohydrate (energy) and protein.
+It is a deficiency of carbohydrate (energy) and protein.
 Sadly this disease most often affects children, since they have much greater energy needs to support their growth.

 Protein-energy malnutrition may be in the form of kwashiorkor, which is protein deficiency with calorie intake being OK, or marasmus, which is a calorie deficiency, or both at the same time.